Next Start

-Plastics have been used in car design since the late 1960s, when a plastic-coated, steel-frame bumper made an appearance on a Pontiac Endura.
+Plastics have been used in car design since the late 1960s, when a plastic-coated, steel-frame bumper made an appearance on the Pontiac Endura.
 Since then, there has been increased use of nonstructural and structural reinforced plastics in many different areas of car bodies.

 Auto Body Plastic Repair Products